Monash-FIT3170/Onboarder/README.md

 ##### Dummy Data

 - You can edit the SQL for creating dummy data in `/supabase/seed.sql`
+- If this is empty, it will be filled after running `python pre-process-seed.py`

 ##### Initialising Tables and Data